danielzazzali/metrics-js-ts/README.md

 # Metrics-JS-TS

-This library is designed to calculate various code metrics for JavaScript and TypeScript files.
+Library designed to calculate various code metrics for JavaScript and TypeScript files.
 It processes the code files, generates Abstract Syntax Trees (ASTs), and applies different modular metrics to analyze code structure, maintainability, and quality.